 (#2418)When the negotiated AKM uses PMKID derivation with KCK as a parameter as defined in 12.7.1.3 (Pairwise key hierarchy), the PMKID derived from the KCK during the initial 4-way handshake is not changed during the lifetime of this PMKSA.(M84)

 (M117)(M84)A PMKSA association is bidirectional.
 In other words, both parties use the information in the security association for both sending and receiving.
 The PMKSA is used to create the PTKSA.
 PMKSAs have a certain lifetime.
+For a non-AP MLD that is associated with an AP MLD, the PMKSA association is between the AP MLD and the non-AP MLD.
 The PMKSA consists of the following:

 PMKID, as defined in 12.7.1.3 (Pairwise key hierarchy) (M117)or 12.7.1.6.3 (PMK-R0).
 The PMKID identifies the security association.

 Authenticator’s or peer’s MAC address.
 For multi-band RSNA, the MAC address is associated with the operating band in use when the PMKSA is established.
+For MLD, the Authenticator’s MAC address is the MLD MAC address of the AP MLD and the peer’s (Supplicant’s) MAC address is the MLD MAC address of the non-AP MLD.

 PMK(M117); or if the PMKSA was established with an AKM suite type for which the Authentication type column includes FT authentication (see Table 9-153 (AKM suite selectors)), MPMK (see 12.7.1.6.3 (PMK-R0)).